shatha893/Notes/pen_testing/Tools/searchsploit.md

 * To view the exploits code we can use this command `searchsploit -x [EXPLOIT PATH]`.
 *  Copies the exploit code to my working directory `searchsploit -m [EXPLOIT PATH]`.

+* `/usr/share/exploitdb/exploits`
+* ExploitDB's exploits are saved in this path.